fedspendingtransparency/data-act-broker-backend/doc/api_docs/login/login.md

 **THIS ENDPOINT IS FOR LOCAL DEVELOPMENT ONLY AND CANNOT BE USED TO AUTHENTICATE INTO BROKER IN PRODUCTION**

 This route checks the username and password against a credentials file.
 It is used solely as a workaround for developing on a local instance of the broker to bypass MAX.gov login.
 Accepts input as json or form-urlencoded, with keys "username" and "password".
-See `current_user` docs for details.
+See `active_user` docs for details.

 ## Body (JSON)